acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 For dynamic sorting during runtime, sort the resource array and pass the updated array to the calendar.

-Resources can be [reordered directly through the UI](https://demo.mobiscroll.com/timeline/resource-drag-drop-reorder)  by enabling the `resourceOrder` option in the [view](#opt-view) configuration.
+Resources can be [reordered directly through the UI](https://demo.mobiscroll.com/timeline/resource-drag-drop-reorder)  by enabling the `resourceReorder` option in the [view](#opt-view) configuration.
 When enabled, a [drag handler icon](#opt-dragHandlerIcon) will appear before each resource, serving as the anchor for dragging.
 After a resource is dragged and dropped to a new position, the [onResourceOrderUpdate](#event-onResourceOrderUpdate) lifecycle event is triggered.
 To make specific resources non-draggable, set the `reorder` property of the corresponding resource object to `false`;

 ### Resource column width